Marneus68/rsvp/README.md

       -t int
             timeout in seconds (default 5)

+Unless specified otherwise during the invokation, the content to be printed as well as the pdf prints will be stored in two subdirectories of `~/rsvp` at the date at which they were received:

+    rsvp/
+    ├── pdf
+    │   └── Thu Sep  8 09:46:43 CEST 2016.pdf
+    └── pdl
+        └── Thu Sep  8 09:46:43 CEST 2016.pdl

 ### Examples

 The following set of parameters will start `rsvp` on the 9800 port and instruct it to store its output in `~/output`: